Russia closes the sky over the Kapustin Yar test site, which launches Oreshnik missiles

 The flight ban will remain in effect until August 8

-The Ministry of Defense of the Russian Federation has closed the airspace over the Kapustin Yar test site in the Astrakhan region, according to the NOTAM (NOtice To Air Missions) notification.
+The Russian Ministry of Defense has closed the airspace over the Kapustin Yar training ground in the Astrakhan region, according to a NOTAM (NOtice To Air Missions) notification.

 The flight ban is in effect from Monday, August 4, to Friday, August 8.
 The military department itself has not yet commented on the situation.